sharlalka0805/target_rest_api/README.md

 Request:

           {
-             "timestamp": 1621602784,</br>
+             "timestamp": 1621602784,
-             "model": "deepset-roberta",</br>
+             "model": "deepset-roberta",
-              "answer": "Leigh-Ann Galloway",</br>
+              "answer": "Leigh-Ann Galloway",
-             "question": "who did holly matthews play in waterloo rd?",</br>
-             "context": "She attended the British drama school East 15 in 2005,</br>
-                    and left after winning a high-profile role in the BBC drama Waterloo</br>
-                    Road, playing the bully Leigh-Ann Galloway.[6]
-Since that role,</br>
-                    Matthews has continued to act in BBC's Doctors, playing Connie</br>
-                    Whitfield; in ITV's The Bill playing drug addict Josie Clarke; and</br>
-                    she was back in the BBC soap Doctors in 2009, playing Tansy Flack."</br>
+             "question": "who did holly matthews play in waterloo rd?", "context": "She attended the British drama school East 15 in 2005, and left after winning a high-profile role in the BBC drama Waterlo Road, playing the bully Leigh-Ann Galloway.[6]
+Since that role, Matthews has continued to act in BBC's Doctors, playing Connie Whitfield; in ITV's The Bill playing drug addict Josie Clarke; and she was back in the BBC soap Doctors in 2009, playing Tansy Flack."
     }